kousen/Intro-Groovy-Exercises/Exercises1.md

     Create a list of strings.
 Sort them alphabetically.
 Sort them by length.
 Sort them by length in descending order.

+    _Advanced:_ Sort by length, then sort equal length strings alphabetically

 2. *Processing a list of numbers*

     Create a list of numbers.
 Add them together.
 First double each number, then add them up.
 Compute their average.